JayLau123/JayLau123/README.md

 ## Hi there  :v:

-🦫 I'm a Research Associate in Prof. Sam Peng's research group with research interests span physics, materials, and computational science including machine learning.
+🦫 I'm a Research Associate in Prof. Sam Peng's research group, working at the interface between atomistic simulations and machine learning.
+We follow the paradigm of data-driven, physics-informed machine learning approach to understand and design materials inversely, given the specific application with desired properties and performance.

 ---